 "... it was made clear right from the start that the Society had been formed to examine the ideas of Velikovsky and other catastrophists, not to promote any particular point of view".

 The SIS is run by an elected Council that includes a Chairman (with a five year tenure), Secretary and Treasurer, and nine other officers.
 It has been noted that the Society's "membership is not large".

 SIS C&C Review Vol.III No. 4 cover, an early issue from Spring 1979

 - ISSN: 0953 0053

-Called SIS Review until 1996, C&C Review is the flagship publication of the Society is published annually, though it has appeared as frequently as four times a year.
+Called SIS Review until 1996, C&C Review is "the most successful Velikovskian journal", a "revisionist journal", and the flagship publication of the Society is published annually, though it has appeared as frequently as four times a year.
 It describes itself as:

 - ".. a forum for the continuing debate on the subjects of revised chronologies (of Immanuel Velikovsky and later revisionists), biblical studies, mythology, geology, catastrophism, evolution, archaeology, ancient history, cosmology, physics, astronomy, palaeontology and other disciplines.
 It also provides a forum for independent and critical assessment in the field of cosmic global catastrophism of the kind described by Velikovsky, plus the theories of more recent catastrophists.
 Topics covered include the role of electromagnetism in cosmology, space probe findings about comets and planets, modern scientific dating methods and evidence for cosmic catastrophes during historical times."